-- 6.32 This study demonstrates the implications of a restriction on the reactive capability of Power Park Modules on the system performance and the ability to recover following a fault. - 6.33 The background conditions assume that Synchronous Generating Units on the South East cost, i.e. Dungeness A and Shoreham, are not running and high output of windfarms connected, or contracted to connect, at Bolney, Cleve Hill, amd Canterbury North.
-The event considered is a double circuit fault on the Kemsley Cleve Hill/Kemsley Canturrbury North double circuit overhead line.
+- 6.32 This study demonstrates the implications of a restriction on the reactive capability of Power Park Modules on the system performance and the ability to recover following a fault. - 6.33 The background conditions assume that Synchronous Generating Units on the South East Coast, i.e. Dungeness A and Shoreham, are not running and a high output of wind farms connected, or contracted to connect, at Bolney, Cleve Hill, and Canterbury North.
+The event considered is a double circuit fault on the Kemsley Cleve Hill/Kemsley Canterbury North double circuit overhead line.
 The network diagram for the South East coast and the surrounding area is shown in Figure 12.